astrochun/redata-iac/ansible/roles/redata-account-create/README.md

 ============================

 This role easily allow for the creation of a linux account.
-Default configurations is intended for ReDATA purposes
+Default configurations is intended for ReDATA purposes.

 Requirements
 ------------

-A Linux Virtual Machine.
-This works with Ubuntu and CentOS
+A Linux virtual machine.
+This works with Ubuntu and CentOS.

 Role Variables